 At the same time, the charges are very minimum and negligible when compared to “readymade child plans”.

 You can increase or decrease your contribution every year depending on your financial situation.

 How much to save for your Child’s education?

-With those details you can easily calculate how much you need to save and how much can you get in the future for your child’s education.
+With those details, you can easily calculate how much you need to save and how much can you get in the future for your child’s education.

 To make this process much easier, we have given you an automated calculator below:

-So whenever, you think of child plan think of a customized investment plan for your kid’s future with a mix of 2 or 3 investment options instead of a readymade product with a tag “Child Plan”.
+So whenever you think of a best child investment plan think of a customized investment plan for your kid’s future with a mix of 2 or 3 investment options instead of a readymade product with a tag “Child Plan”.